geichel/bboard/README.md

-### Challenge students through bulletin board posts using code.

-Computer code bulletin board posts to inspire self-motivated learning in primary and secondary school.
+##### Computer coding quizzes to inspire self-motivated learning in primary and secondary school.
+Post some code on your school's bulletin board and be amazed.
+Here you will find a repository of single sheet code examples, categorized by school subject, which will entice your students to explore.

 > These posts are meant to be _hard_ for those who are not familiar with code, computer science, or computational thinking.
 > They are meant for self-directed or peer based learning.
 An example: